 As mentioned, there's more to getting into a law school than just the LSAT.
 Sure, the LSAT is the primary determining factor, but other factors influence your eligibility for admission.
 These factors include your GPA, personal statement, resume, and recommendation letters.

 Law schools have limited slots.
 Even if they wanted to, they can't take in every candidate who scores above 170.
 Yes, your LSAT score is more important than your GPA, but admission chances sink if your GPA falls below minimum requirements.
 Prospects fall if your resume doesn't show valuable work experience, or your personal statement doesn't inspire, or recommendation letters are unenthusiastic—there's a lot more to it than one test score.

 It's mostly about how much competition you are facing.
 If 170 on the LSAT is among the highest scores during the admission window, you'll likely get in even though the rest of your application is lacking.
 On the other hand, if several other applicants scored 170, and other parts of their applications outshine yours, chances are the law school will pick the other applicants over you.

 What Is a Good LSAT Score?

 By now, you likely understand that what qualifies as a good score is fairly variable.
 By achieving a good LSAT score, you confirm to law schools that you can read and reason at high levels, which is what they want from students.
-But how high you need to score to impress a law school and convince them to admit you depends on the school you wish to enter.

 The guidelines given above are a good rough estimate, but it also pays to find out the minimum required LSAT score of your desired law school in particular and begin working toward scoring higher than that.
 For example, if Harvard accepts candidates with a minimum LSAT score of 170, work toward scoring 175.